-This prospectus provides you with a general description of the securities Chile may offer.
+This prospectus provides you with a general description of the securities Chile may offer under the "shelf" registration statement it has filed with the Securities and Exchange Commission, or the SEC.
 Each time Chile sells securities covered by this prospectus, it will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 If the information in this prospectus differs from any prospectus supplement, you should rely on the information contained in the prospectus supplement.
 You should read both this prospectus and the accompanying prospectus supplement, together with additional information described below under the heading "General Information-Where You Can Find More Information."